 Greenwood

 Greenwood, northeast of Ballard and northwest of Greenlake, has risen from the bog of its past (literally!) to become a busy, family-friendly, affordable neighborhood.
-With a good selection of restaurants, bars, gelato stops, and coffee shops along Greenwood Avenue, this is one of Seattle’s up-and-coming walkable neighborhoods that still offers pretty affordable rent.
+With a good selection of restaurants, bars, gelato stops, and coffee shops along Greenwood Avenue, this is one of Seattle’s up-and-coming walkable neighborhoods.
 The Interurban Bike Trail runs north from Greenwood, and there are plenty of bike-friendly streets here.
-Buses run along the 99 corridor and Greenwood Avenue, making for an easy 20-minute commute downtown.

 Northgate/Pinehurst/Lake City

-Another up-and-coming area of Seattle, these neighborhoods include two designated “urban villages”—areas that are walkable with restaurants and nightlife options, as well as convenient transportation (new light rail station!).
-This part of town includes a combination of single-family homes, apartments, and townhouses with plenty of free parking.
-Driving or busing downtown can take 30-50 minutes depending on traffic—not a bad option if you like to read on the bus.
+Another up-and-coming area of Seattle, these neighborhoods include two designated “urban villages”—areas that are walkable with restaurants and nightlife options, as well as convenient transportation.
+Visit Northgate’s Northgate Station for shopping and dining, there’s also a movie theater, and, most fun: the Kraken Community Iceplex for community open skating sessions.
 These neighborhoods are also fairly close to Lake Washington and the Burke Gilman trail, a popular bike trail that runs along Lake Washington and joins up with the Sammamish River trail farther north.

 West Seattle

-Located across Elliot Bay from Downtown, West Seattle is home to Seattle’s most popular beach, Alki, and it definitely feels like a beach town.
-It’s really laid back and chill, even a bit reminiscent of California, and is mostly residential, with affordable houses, apartments, and condos.
-There’s also a cool central area with some solid restaurants, a great little movie theater, and a fantastic record store as well as a year-round Sunday Farmers Market.
+Located across Elliot Bay from Downtown, West Seattle is home to Seattle’s most popular beach, Alki – check out Alki Kayak Tours – and it definitely feels like a beach town.
+It’s really laid back and chill, even a bit reminiscent of California.
+There’s also a cool central area with some solid restaurants, a great little movie theater, a fantastic record store and a year round Sunday Farmers Market.
 The trouble with West Seattle is it’s kind of a pain to get downtown from there—probably a 30-minute drive, through an area where traffic is often quite congested.
 During the nicer months, there’s a water taxi that, even if it doesn’t save you much time, offers one of the most beautiful commutes in town.
+Also, Lincoln Park is gorgeous, and hides one of Seattle’s only public outdoor pools.

 Georgetown

-Georgetown, south of SODO and east of South Park, is a fascinating combo of an industrial zone and a trendy neighborhood that offers some vintage shopping, great restaurants, and world-class breweries.
+Georgetown, south of SODO and east of South Park, is a fascinating combo of an industrial zone and a trendy neighborhood that offers some vintage shopping, great restaurants, and world class breweries.
 With its quirky culture and fun hangout spots, Georgetown reflects some of the charm that first made Seattle so unique.
-Caution: despite its quick growth, it can feel like a food desert, with the nearest grocery stores (save one specialty one) in either Columbia City (the other side of I-5) or West Seattle.
+Visit The Museum of Flight and Oxbow Park for that famous Hat n Boots pic!

 Columbia City